-Building on our existing accomplishments, we need to strengthen our impact through scholarship, collaboration and internationalization as we continue to work towards achieving our purpose and mission.
-We need to take advantage of our highly-regarded research and scholarship expertise, and our emerging capability in professional learning to create innovative programing for domestic and international learners.
+Building on our existing accomplishments, we need to strengthen our impact through scholarship, collaboration and internationalization as we continue to work towards achieving our greater purpose.
+There are important roles that OISE can and should play in collaboration with local, national and international partners.
+We need to take advantage of our highly-regarded research and scholarship expertise, and our emerging capability in innovative professional learning programming for domestic and international learners.
+Further, strengthening OISE's international dimension is viewed as an important priority.
 New international partnerships will provide an important foundation for international student recruitment, enhance international experiences for domestic students, inspire the inclusion of global perspectives in programs and curricula, and facilitate collaborative international research initiatives.
 Mobilizing research knowledge to improve practice and impact policy development should be a hallmark of our work.
-We have heard from several key education and government partners that they want to continue and enhance collaboration with OISE as a reliable partner providing research knowledge, ideas and innovative solutions in concert with other researchers, practitioners and decision-makers to improve education practice and policy development.
+We have heard from several key education and government partners that they want OISE to continue becoming the very best it can be as a collaborative partner providing research knowledge, ideas and innovative solutions in concert with other researchers, practitioners and decision-makers to improve education practice and policy development.